 Quarter 4: Informational Writing Genre

 Anytime students are absent, they are required to bring a letter from a parent/guardian explaining the reason for the absence.
-Nine or more unexcused absences will have a negative effect on promotion.
-Acceptable causes of absence are: family emergency/illness, religious holiday, death in the immediate family, circumstances causing reasonable concern for the student’s health or safety, and other situations out of the control of the student, as determined by the principal.
+Acceptable causes of absence are: family emergency/illness, religious holiday, death in the immediate family, circumstances causing reasonable concern for the student’s health or safety, and other situations out of the control of the student.
 A physician's note may be required when a child is absent three or more days.
 If a student is absent it is his/her responsibility to make up missed class assignments/ homework and should turn in work no later than one-two days after the absence.

 Purposeful assignments are given in class to reinforce the lesson’s skills and strategies.
 Students are given adequate time to work on these in class; unfinished class assignments must be completed at home and turned in at the beginning of the following school day.
 Points will be deducted if the assignment is turned in late.

 Students will receive out of class work on a regular basis.
 This may be homework or projects.
 Homework will consist of reading, bookwork or other reinforcement type activities.
 The following is the Waters School homework policy: “The purpose of homework is two-fold: to reinforce what we have learned in class and to teach responsibility.
 A child who has done his/her homework is prepared in class to hear explanations of what he/she might have had trouble with at home.
 If an unusual circumstance prevents your child from doing his/her homework (sickness, injury, or other serious problems), we ask that you please send a note with your child in the morning so that he/she can be excused and have an opportunity to make it up.”

 Assignments turned in late (other than due to circumstances mentioned in school policy) will receive partial credit.
 Late work will not be accepted the last week of the quarter.